Healthy Homes Assessment Hastings Central

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords are now required to ensure that their Hastings Central rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties are required to be fully in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to make sure their Hastings Central rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rental properties are required to be fully certified by 1 July 2024.

-We can evaluate your rental property to check whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we will advise you or your property manager of any work needed to be completed. requirements to be completed and offer an assessment report that includes all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property and determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we’ll advise you or your property manager of the tasks that requirements to be done and provide an evaluation report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to meet the obligations in the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for up to $7,200 plus additional healthier homes related fines.
+Inability to meet the standards of the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7,200 plus additional healthy homes related fines.

-We’re completely independent assessors of rental properties, we are fully certified to assess each of Healthy Homes and Homefit.
+Our company is fully independent assessors for rental properties, and are completely certified to assess both Healthy Homes and Homefit.

 Call Now 0800 232 113